FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/bioschemas-data-page.md

 2. Open the [Bioschemas Generator](http://www.macs.hw.ac.uk/SWeL/BioschemasGenerator/)

    1. Select the type of data page that you are marking up.
 In the example we will use `GeneRecord`.
-Here are the main data record profiles to choose from[^Draft profiles].
+Here are the main data record profiles to choose from <sup>[1](#draft-profiles)</sup>.

-      [^Draft profiles]: If you do not see your data type listed, tick the `Include Draft Profiles` to see if there is a draft profile for your data type.
-Otherwise contact the Bioschemas community to suggest development of a new profile

       - `ChemicalSubstanceRecord` for a page about a chemical substance composed of molecular entities